jwunderl/pxt-status-bar/docs/create.md

 ## Returns

-* a status bar sprite with the width and height choosen, and the kind selected.
+* a status bar sprite with the width and height chosen, and the kind selected.

 ## Example